- The Learning Environment

 About Our Faculty

-The Department of Communicative Disorders and Sciences has twenty full time faculty members, including nine academic and eleven clinical faculty.
+The Department of Communicative Disorders and Sciences has 23 full time faculty members, including 12 academic and 13 clinical faculty.
 One of our faculty members received the esteemed rank of SUNY Distinguished Professor and another named Fellow of the American Speech-Language and Hearing Association.
-Our faculty members have expertise in numerous research areas, including noise and ototoxicity-induced hearing loss, tinnitus, hyperacusis, augmentative communication technologies, speech production deficits, adult language and memory, child language development and disorders, and social communication and interaction.
+Our faculty members have expertise in numerous research areas, including noise and ototoxicity-induced hearing loss, tinnitus, hyperacusis, augmentative communication technologies, speech production deficits, adult language and memory, child language development and disorders, social communication and interaction, and voice disorders.
 Faculty members hold a number of research and development grants, and publish research papers in top academic journals.
-The Department also has more than thirty adjunct professors who have expertise in various related fields, including audiology, speech and language disorders, human factors, neuroscience, vestibular diagnosis, etc.
+The Department also has numerous adjunct professors who have expertise in various related fields, including audiology, speech and language disorders, human factors, neuroscience, vestibular diagnosis, etc.

 Faculty List Directory